wpanas/wpanas.github.io/_posts/2019-11-02-this-week-i-learned-1.md

 You should consider property-based tests as an extension of unit tests.
 It is not a replacement.

-If you are interested in topic, check out those resources.
+If you are interested in the topic, check out those resources.
 - [jqwik](https://jqwik.net/)
 - [ScalaCheck](https://www.scalacheck.org/)
 - [PropEr Testing](https://propertesting.com/toc.html)